No B.S. CRM Comparison: Close Vs. Go HighLevel

 Lead Filtering and Smart Views: Create segmented lists of leads based on criteria such as date of creation, location, lead status, etc. If any of your newly added leads meet your criteria, they’re dynamically added to the view.
 Also, by using our powerful API, you can create custom reporting based on Smart Views and its criteria.

-Say you’d like to enroll such a list to an email sequence, and you’d like to do it for people from a specific location.
+Say you’d like to enroll such a list to an email workflow, and you’d like to do it for people from a specific location.
 This feature will make it easy for you to do so.
-Then, just set up an email sequence or call those leads.
+Then, just set up an email workflow or call those leads.

 Or say you’d like to cooperate with your marketing team and see what types of leads were brought by the latest webinar.
 By creating smart views and filtering out by custom activity, you’ll have the list so you can get in touch with leads that seem the most promising (e.g., based on a lead score.)